skaman82/u360gts-ctrl/build_notes_u360.md

 	* Set the baud rate to 115200
 	AT+BAUD4
-	* Link the module to your radio by using the local address AT+CON4C249837C8F4 (replace numbers with your Mac address)
+	* Link the module to your radio by using the local address AT+CON4C249837C8F4 (replace numbers with your MAC address)

 ===